hashicorp/consul/middleware/kubernetes/SkyDNS.md

 ####A Records and hostname Based on Pod Annotations - A Beta Feature in Kubernetes v1.2
 Currently when a pod is created, its hostname is the Pod's `metadata.name` value.
 With v1.2, users can specify a Pod annotation, `pod.beta.kubernetes.io/hostname`, to specify what the Pod's hostname should be.
-If the annotation is specified, the annotation value takes precendence over the Pod's name, to be the hostname of the pod.
+If the annotation is specified, the annotation value takes precedence over the Pod's name, to be the hostname of the pod.
 For example, given a Pod with annotation `pod.beta.kubernetes.io/hostname: my-pod-name`, the Pod will have its hostname set to "my-pod-name".

 v1.2 introduces a beta feature where the user can specify a Pod annotation, `pod.beta.kubernetes.io/subdomain`, to specify what the Pod's subdomain should be.